OGGM/oggm/docs/pitfalls.rst

 - the previous algorithm was flawed, but did not result in significant errors at large scales.
 - the new algorithm is faster and more likely to be stable
-- we don't guarantee statibility in 100% of the cases, but when the model becomes unstable it should stop.
+- we don't guarantee stability in 100% of the cases, but when the model becomes unstable it should stop.